The best places to eat with kids in Cairns and Port Douglas

 Even the grumpy old Mr Fredrickson from Up would be happy (okay, maybe not happy, but he might avoid his usual frown) if his balloon travelling house made it to Paradise Palms rather than Paradise Falls.

 Eager Wilderness Explorers can wander around the play village complete with super-slippery slide and climbing frame, play on the mini soccer field, or discuss recent badge wins in the Queenslander-style cubby.
 There’s even a fenced mini-adventure playground for under fives right near the restaurant terrace.
-If your kids want even more fun, there’s an adventure playground, swimming pool and mini-golf (though these come with an extra cost).

 Where: Paradise Palms Drive, Kewarra Beach.